microsoft/pxt-adafruit/docs/lessons/glowing-pendulum/quiz.md

 # glowing pendulum quiz

-construct a pendulum that glows using acceleration #LED #number #math #acceleration #docs
+construct a pendulum that glows using acceleration.

 ## Name